icgc-dcc/dcc-docs/docs/pcawg/data.md

 With that you should be able to run `gen3-client` command from your console and see the usage message.

+For installing `gen3-client` on other OS, please follow instructions [here](https://gen3.org/resources/user/gen3-client).

 ##### Get gen3-client API key and configure your profile

-Now you need to create `gen3-client` API key from https://icgc.bionimbus.org after authentication via NIH eRA commons.
-To do that goto https://icgc.bionimbus.org/login, and click on "Login with NIH" button.
-After authenticated successfully, please goto https://icgc.bionimbus.org/identity to create the API key.
+Now you need to create `gen3-client` API key from [https://icgc.bionimbus.org](https://icgc.bionimbus.org) after authentication via NIH eRA commons.
+To do that goto [login page](https://icgc.bionimbus.org/login), and click on "Login with NIH" button.
+After authenticated successfully, please goto [https://icgc.bionimbus.org/identity](https://icgc.bionimbus.org/identity) to create the API key.
 On the popup dialog click on "Download json" to retrive API key, as shown below:

 ![](images/get-gen3-client-api-key.png)